jundalisay/superb/content/en/research/hume/treatise/book-1/part-2/section-6.md

+---
+heading: "Section 6"
+title: "The Idea of Existence and External Existence"
+weight: 12
+image: /covers/treatise.jpg
+description: "The Idea of Space is Just Made Up of Points"
+author: David Hume
+icon: /icons/hume.png
+---

-Section 6: The Idea of Existence and External Existence The Idea of Existence Automatically Arises With Every Conception The ideas of existence and external existence have their difficulties just as with the ideas of space and time.
+## The Idea of Existence Automatically Arises With Every Conception

+The ideas of existence and external existence have their difficulties just as with the ideas of space and time.

 By explaining existence, we shall be more prepared to examine knowledge and probability.